Suryakumari

 Tanguturi Suryakumari (13 November 1925 – 25 April 2005), also known by her married name Suryakumari Elvin, was an Indian singer, actress and dancer in Telugu cinema.
 She sang "Maa Telugu Thalliki", the official song of the State of Andhra Pradesh.
 She was the winner of Miss Madras 1952 pageant and runner-up of the Miss India 1952 pageant.
-She was the niece of activist and politician Tanguturi Prakasam Pantulu, known as Andhra Kesari, who was chief minister of Madras and Andhra.
+She was the niece of activist and politician Tanguturi Prakasam Pantulu, who served as the first chief minister of Andhra state and previously as the chief minister of Madras.

 As an actress, she has won the Outer Critics Circle Award for best actress, for playing Queen Sudarshana, in Rabindranath Tagore’s Off-Broadway play The King of the Dark Chamber in 1961.

 Career

 Suryakumari was a film star at the age of 12, when a special part was written into the film Vipranarayana (1937) to accommodate her singing talents.

 Suryakumari's next film Adrushtam (1939) was a success.
 Her other films include Katakam (1948) and Samsara Nowka (1949).
 Katakam was at first a Tamil play based on a lesser – known William Shakespeare play, Cymbeline.
 Suryakumari acted in the Tamil version of the film.
 Tanguturi Suryakumari later acted in some 25 films.
 Among these films, Devatha and Raithu Bidda made film history and contributed to the Golden age of Telugu Cinema.
 In the film, Krishna Prema by H. V. Babu, Suryakumari played the role of sage Narada.
 And it was first time in the history of Telugu cinema; a woman played the male role of Narada.
 In this film, for the first time, Surya Kumari's singing talents were fully utilised as Narada and her performance won her many laurels.
 Tanguturi Suryakumari also acted in Hindi movies Watan (1954) and Uran Khatola (1955).
 In the second one, Tanguturi Suryakumari acted with Hindi movie icon Dilip Kumar and was nominated for Best Supporting Actress award in the Filmfare Awards.